Hannah Watton (She/Her)

 Student, University of Cambridge

 Hello!
-My name is Annie, and I am an undergraduate student at the University of Cambridge, studying Geography.
+My name is Annie, and I am a second year undergraduate student at the University of Cambridge, studying Geography.
 My research project is titled ‘Scroll, Share, Speak: Examining Generational Engagement with Feminist Content on Social Media’.
-My project will investigate the engagement patterns of self-identified women in the UK with feminist-related content on social media.
-The investigation will examine how often different generations engage with digital feminist content, and the type of content and platforms they find most appealing.
-It will also explore how social media has influenced the way feminism is expressed and perceived, particularly in terms of its effectiveness in driving real-world change and shaping more inclusive forms of engagement.
+My project investigated the engagement patterns of self-identified women in the UK with feminist-related content on social media.
+The investigation examined how often different generations engage with digital feminist content, and the type of content and platforms they find most appealing.
+I explored how social media has influenced the way feminism is expressed and perceived, particularly in terms of its effectiveness in driving real-world change and shaping more inclusive forms of engagement.
 In my spare time, I love to spend time with my friends and family, go on walks, and play netball.
 If you’re interested in learning more about my research, or simply starting a conversation, I’d love to connect.

 Amanda Cisse